abhishek-kathuria/abhishek-kathuria/README.md

 </p>

-As an AI Consultant at a Google Cloud startup, I put on many hats during the day to get the job done.
+As an Machine Learning Engineer at a Google Cloud startup in Toronto, I put on many hats during the day to get the job done.
 My role involves delivering Machine Learning and GenAI solution for Google clients, focusing on automating processes and enhancing business efficiency to foster growth.
-I have successfully helped over 15+ clients leverage GenAI and Google Cloud technologies to expand their businesses.
+I have successfully helped over 20+ clients leverage GenAI and Google Cloud technologies to expand their businesses.

-💬 Reach me by email or LinkedIn! abhishekkathuria40@gmail.com | www.linkedin.com/in/abhishek924 <br>
+💬 Reach me by email or LinkedIn! abhishekkathuria40@gmail.com | [www.linkedin.com/in/justsayabhi](https://www.linkedin.com/in/justsayabhi/) <br>